ZachSaucier/click-based-rotation/README.md

  - Include the `cbrotation.js` or `cbrotation.min.js` file (usually at the bottom of the `body`)
  - Add the `rot-dir` class to any element(s) you want to have the effect
  - (optional) Set any of the data-attributes listed below to valid, custom values
+ - You may want to also set `transform-style: preserve-3d` (with other prefixes) on the `rot-dir` element as well, depending on how you want it to feel

+Side note: If you want the elements to rotate on mouse move instead, you might look at [this project](http://stackoverflow.com/questions/17790869/rotating-elements-according-to-cursor-position-with-jquery/17795610#17795610)

 ### Data-attributes